paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 ---

-## 🏆 Desktop Sync Bonus Challenge: On Your Own
+## 🏆 On Your Own Challenge: Desktop Sync Workflow

 **Difficulty:** ⭐⭐ Intermediate+